 - 1. To help students obtain a balanced development in physical, mental and spiritual well-being. - 2.
-To establish an effective channel of communication between the Seminary and the students. - 3.
-To counsel students to actively involve themselves in community life. - 4.
+To facilitate effective communication between the Seminary and the students. - 3.
+To encourage students to actively involve themselves in community life. - 4.
 To enhance the spirit of unity of the Seminary.

-B. Ministries:
+B. Functions: